Lab-grade dosing tool

 Accurate dosing math only matters if the peptide in the vial is actually what the label says.
 A perfect calculation on an underdosed or mislabeled vial still gives you the wrong result.
 Independent testing has found a large share of online peptides come in underdosed or contaminated, so the source matters as much as the math.

 Before you reconstitute anything, make sure it came from a vendor with batch-specific, third-party Certificates of Analysis you can verify.
+Start with our verified peptide vendors list and check our fake vendor red flags first.

 How do I calculate peptide dosage?